 We now know about the background of the test and test takers.
 It is time to look at the four ways that holding a grudge blocks the blessings.

 The data shows that only test takers who do not or hold very little grudges give God the glory when he intervenes.

 Now, you may ask, why should we care about that?
 How does it block my blessings?

 Let us be straightforward.
 Not giving credit to whom it belongs, means taking credit for oneself.
-If we do not earn the credit, we lie!
+If we do not earn it, we lie!